Moh Pai’s Goals and Philosophy

 About our Instructors

-Mr. Chase has trained in various martial arts throughout his life, has managed a successful martial arts studio for many years, and has guided large numbers of students through their martial arts journey.
+Mr. Chase has trained in various martial arts throughout his life.
+He has managed a successful martial arts studio for many years and has guided large numbers of students through their martial arts journey.

-Mrs. Dexheimer has trained with Mr. Chase for 8 years and enjoys working with students and is still learning and refining her skills along with new students.
+Mrs. Dexheimer has trained with Mr. Chase since 2011 and enjoys working with all students.
+She continues to learn and refine her skills working with youth and new students.

-We offer private lessons as well as group classes for ages 4 to adult, so you can get the most out of your personal training.
+We offer private lessons as well as group classes for ages 5 – adult, so you can get the most out of your martial arts training.

 See our schedule for class times.